luobox/Personal-Site-of-Jack-Kinsella/_posts/24-4-2014-on-passive-income.markdown

 techniques.

 Productivity has the stereotypical image of a hyper-caffeinated life-hacker with 90 tabs opened in their web-browser, working while jogging on a desk treadmill and flossing at the same time.
-The kind of productivity you should be concerned with is not that; it's no more and no less than finishing and shipping a finished product in as little time as possible.
+The kind of productivity you should be concerned with is not that; it's no more and no less than finishing, advertising and shipping a product in as little time as possible.

 This kind of productivity means you are only as productive as the weakest link in the chain between idea and finished product in your